mkolas/take-network/content/post/advent2017.md

 During the latter half of AoC, many of the puzzles started playing with the idea of running millions or billions of iterations.
 Part 2 of [day 16](http://adventofcode.com/2017/day/16) requests that you iterate the first part of your code a billion times, part 2 of [day 17](http://adventofcode.com/2017/day/17) requests 50 million, [day 22](http://adventofcode.com/2017/day/17) wants 10 million, and [day 13](http://adventofcode.com/2017/day/13), rather secretly, will take you in the neighborhood of 4 million iterations before you find a result.

-Before I caught on to this pattern, it was convenient excuse to just assume that Python was a relatively slow language and that I needed to re-write my solution in Go.
+Before I caught on to this pattern, it was a convenient excuse to just assume that Python was a relatively slow language and that I needed to re-write my solution in Go.
 This unfortunately was almost always a waste of time.
 Although Python is definitely slower, recognizing sooner that the puzzles are specifically asked in a way such that you _need_ to re-think your approach would have saved me a few hours in total.
-For an example, I was pretty proud of my solution to [day 17](http://adventofcode.com/2017/day/17).
+As an example, I was pretty proud of my solution to [day 17](http://adventofcode.com/2017/day/17).
 The first part wants you to manage a list over ~2000 iterations like so:

     spinlock = list([0])
     for x in range(2017):